 Here is a quick checklist of most important factors you should compare in your trading app:

 Almost all brokers offer their trading apps for Free.
-The only fees that their charge is the spread or commissions for every trading that you make.
+The only trading fees that their charge is the spread or commissions for every trade that you make.
+Some brokers also have extra charges for funding, withdrawals & inactivity.

 XM (as low as 0.8 pips spread for EURUSD with Ultra Low trading account), Plus500 (spread from 0.8 pips for major like EURUSD) & Avatrade (fixed spread of 0.9 pips for EURUSD) offer very competitive trading fees starting .